starlit-nox/reading-notes/301/Class07/classnotes_07.md

 **What is npm?**

+- NPM stands for Node Package Manager

 - NPM is package manager that comes bundled with Node.
+Its short cuts you can configure.

 ---